dam-network/dam-network.github.io/_posts/2025-06-11-Hutchcroft-Imtech.md

 ---
 layout: post
-title: "Tom Hutchcroft: an EMS prize for important progress on percolation theory"
+title: "Recent trends VIII.
+Tom Hutchcroft: an EMS prize for important progress on percolation theory"
 abstract: 'As it is stated in Hutchcroft’s laudatio, this EMS Prize has been awarded *"for his revolutionary contributions to probability theory and geometric group theory, in particular to percolation theory on general graphs, using tools from geometry, operator theory, group theory and functional analysis."*.'
 tag: 'Trend'
 ---